readmeio/oas/README.md

 #### Parameters

+> **Note**
-> ℹ️ All parameter accessors here support, and will automatically retrieve and handle, common parameters that may be set at the [path item level](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md#pathItemObject).
+> All parameter accessors here support, and will automatically retrieve and handle, common parameters that may be set at the [path item level](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md#pathItemObject).

 | Method | Description |
 | :--- | :--- |